j4esong/ff-neural-network/README.md

 Java implementation of simple feedforward ANN
-# Works only for vector inputs, does not generalize to higher-order tensors
+<br /> Works only for vector inputs, does not generalize to higher-order tensors
-Currently only sigmoid activation function is implemented
+<br /> Currently only sigmoid activation function is implemented